Ian Smith: Family, childhood and adolescence

 Ian Douglas Smith was born on 8 April 1919 in Selukwe (now Shurugwi), a small mining and farming town about 310 km southwest of the Southern Rhodesian capital Salisbury (now Harare).
 He had two elder sisters, Phyllis and Joan.
 (Note: A younger brother named Hilary, born in 1923, died of pneumonia in infancy.)
 His father, John Douglas "Jock" Smith, was born in Northumberland and was raised in Hamilton, South Lanarkshire, Scotland; he was the son of a cattle breeder and butcher.
 He had emigrated to Rhodesia as a nineteen-year-old in 1898, and became a prominent rancher, butcher, miner, and garage owner in Selukwe.
 Jock and his wife, Agnes (née Hodgson), had met in 1907, when she was sixteen, a year after her family's emigration to Selukwe from Frizington, Cumberland.
 After Hodgson sent his wife and children back to England in 1908, Jock Smith astonished them in 1911 by arriving unannounced in Cumberland to ask for Agnes's hand; they had not seen each other for three years.
 They married in Frizington and returned together to Rhodesia, where Jock, an accomplished horseman, won the 1911 Coronation Derby at Salisbury.

-The Smith family involved themselves heavily in local affairs.
-Jock chaired the village management board and commanded the Selukwe Company of the Southern Rhodesia Volunteers; he also became a founding member of the Selukwe Freemasons' Lodge and president of the town's football and rugby clubs.
-Agnes, who became informally known as "Mrs Jock", established and ran the Selukwe Women's Institute.
-Both were appointed MBE (at different times) for their services to the community.
-"My parents strove to instil principles and moral virtues, the sense of right and wrong, of integrity, in their children," Smith wrote in his memoirs.
-"They set wonderful examples to live up to."
-He considered his father "a man of extremely strong principles"—"one of the fairest men I have ever met and that is the way he brought me up.
-He always told me that we're entitled to our half of the country and the blacks are entitled to theirs."
-Raised on the frontier of the British Empire in the UK's youngest settler colony, Smith and his generation of white Rhodesians grew up with a reputation for being "more British than the British", something in which they took great pride.
+The Smith family was active in Selukwe civic life.
+Jock Smith chaired the village management board, commanded the Selukwe Company of the Southern Rhodesia Volunteers, helped found the Selukwe Freemasons' Lodge, and served as president of the town's football and rugby clubs.
+Agnes Smith established and ran the Selukwe Women's Institute.
+Both were later appointed MBE for community service.
+Smith later wrote in his memoirs that his parents had emphasized personal integrity and moral discipline, and he described his father as an important influence on his political outlook.
+Like many white Rhodesians of his generation, Smith was raised in a settler society that identified strongly with Britain and the British Empire.